Virat-Tiwari/Sales-Insights-Analysis-/README.md

 In MySQL Workbench find that there are duplicates of USD and INR:

                         `SELECT count(*) from sales.transactions where sales.transactions.currency="INR\r";`
                         150000 - can't removed as it is large amount

                         `SELECT count(*) from sales.transactions where sales.transactions.currency="INR";`
                         279 - we can remove it as it is small record and can be considered as bad data

                         `SELECT count(*) from sales.transactions where sales.transactions.currency="USD\r";`

                         `SELECT count(*) from sales.transactions where sales.transactions.currency="USD";`

+                        `SELECT * from sales.transactions where sales.transactions.currency='USD\r' or sales.transactions.currency='USD';`

 ## Data Modeling: